Prajwal5180/GitHub-Copilot-Hackathon/Coach/Solution-Guide/Challenge-1.md

    ![](../../media/copilot-features-docs.png)

 1. **Generate Tests (5)** feature generates unit tests for the selected code.
-In this case, the GitHub Copilot generates a test cases Python script after which you can execute the script and view the results.
+In this case, the GitHub Copilot generates a test case Python script, after which you can execute the script and view the results.

    ![](../../media/copilot-features-tests.png)

    ![](../../media/copilot-features-tests-cmd.png)

-1. You can also ask how to do something in terminal, ask about VS Code and ask about your workspace simply by entering **@** special character in your GitHub Copilot Chat window.
+1. You can also ask how to do something in the terminal, ask about VS Code, and ask about your workspace simply by entering **@** special character in your GitHub Copilot Chat window.

    ![](../../media/copilot-features-chat.png)

-1. GitHub Copilot also assists you in scaffolding code for a new workspace, generate a new Jupyter notebook and various types of documentations like Markdown and Javadoc.
+1. GitHub Copilot also assists you in scaffolding code for a new workspace, generating a new Jupyter notebook, and various types of documentation like Markdown and Javadoc.

 ## Task 5: Code Generation with Copilot and Copilot Chat

-In this task, you'll create a Python/JS code to build a calculator and use OpenWeatherMap API keys to get the weather data from weather APIs.
+In this task, you'll create a Python/JS code to build a calculator and use OpenWeatherMap API keys to get weather data from weather APIs.

-1. Open GitHub Copilot chat window and ask GitHub Copilot to create a Python/JS code to build a calculator.
+1. Open the GitHub Copilot chat window and ask GitHub Copilot to create a Python/JS code to build a calculator.

    ![](../../media/copilot-calculator.png)